Vimeo OTT Review: Pros and Cons, and Alternatives (2023)

 - There are no hidden bandwidth fees.

 - It allows you to promote your videos in every market, language, and currency.

-The best part?
-You can even sell access to those events using a live Pay-Per-View (PPV) model through individual transactions.
+You can even sell access to those events through individual transactions using a live Pay-Per-View (PPV) model.

 Setting up a live event on your branded app or site is straightforward, and you can do it right from your dashboard.